TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: System Evaluation

 \subsection{Memory Overhead}

-We assess TF Micro's total memory usage.
-TF Micro's memory usage includes the code size for the interpreter, memory allocator, memory planner, etc. plus any operators that are required by the model.
+We assess TFLM's total memory usage.
+TFLM's memory usage includes the code size for the interpreter, memory allocator, memory planner, etc. plus any operators that are required by the model.
 Hence, the total memory usage varies greatly by the model.
 Large models and models with complex operators (e.g. VWW) consume more memory than their smaller counterparts like Google Hotword.
 In addition to VWW and Google Hotword, in this section, we added an even smaller reference convolution model containing just two convolution layers, a max-pooling layer, a dense layer, and an activation layer to emphasize the differences.

-Overall, TF Micro applications have small footprint.
+Overall, TFLM applications have a small footprint.
+The interpreter footprint, by itself, is less than 2KB (at max).

 Table~\ref{tab:model_size} shows that for the convolutional and Google Hotword models, the memory consumed is at most 13 KB.
 For the larger VWW model, the framework consumes 26.5 KB.

-To further analyze memory usage, recall that TF Micro allocates program memory into two main sections: persistent and nonpersistent.
+To further analyze memory usage, recall that TFLM allocates program memory into two main sections: persistent and nonpersistent.
 Table~\ref{tab:model_size} reveals that depending on the model characteristics, one section can be larger than the other.
 The results show that we adjust to the needs of the different models while maintaining a small footprint.